cbeust/inliner/README.md

 # Inliner

-`inliner` takes a file and outputs a Rust `const` variable declaration containing all the bytest in that file.
+`inliner` takes a file and outputs a Rust `const` variable declaration containing all the bytes in that file.
 This declaration can then be pasted into your Rust code.

 ```